-So you’re looking for a kids tennis racket that will be an appropriate fit for your child.
+So you’re looking for the best kids tennis racket that will be an appropriate fit for your child.
 There are numerous specifications to balance such as racket size, weight, durability, material, and grip.
 Tennis racket colors and designs shouldn’t be ignored too.
-In this article, we will summarize our favorite, top-rated kids tennis rackets in 2020, in order to specifically tailor our recommendations to your child.
-We’ve also provided a handy age/racket size chart to help you make the best racket-buying decision possible.
+In this article, we will summarize our favorite kids tennis rackets in 2021, in order to specifically tailor our recommendations to your child.
+We’ve also included a handy age/racket size chart to help you make the best racket-buying decision possible.

 Best Tennis Racket for Younger Kids

 The Babolat Ballfighter 17 is our top pick for young juniors age 4-5.
 The racket has a length of 17 inches, one of the smallest models available.
 The super light-weight frame makes it ideal for young players because it’s easy to swing fast.
 The other rackets on this list would not be suitable for kids less than 5 years old, because they would require too much exerted effort.
 Children’s muscles simply haven’t developed this much by the time they’re 4.